PragmaticMates/django-invoicing/README.rst

 Advanced Manager Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use additional managers (MRP, ISDOC, IKROS, PROFIT365), add the ``INVOICING_MANAGERS`` setting to your Django settings.py:
+To use additional managers (MRP, ISDOC, IKROS, PROFIT365), add the ``INVOICING_MANAGERS`` setting to your Django settings.py.

+**Configuration Format:**

+Managers are configured using their full module path as the dictionary key.
+The value is a dictionary containing the manager-specific configuration (empty dict ``{}`` if no configuration is needed).

 **Example with all available managers:**